 Once the grass starts growing, cutting it properly becomes the number one priority.
 Many homeowners ruin their lawns not by watering incorrectly, but by mowing the wrong way.
 No need to worry, though, we have a list with the basic lawn mowing tips to remember below!

-A common mistake is to cut the grass lower than it should be, which leads to turf damages, brownish grass and unhealthy looking lawn.
+A common mistake is to cut the grass lower than it should be, which leads to turf damages, brownish grass and an unhealthy looking lawn.
 To avoid all of this, make sure to mow the grass no lower than ⅓ of its size.

 Enjoying a lush and green lawn is hard at first, but once you get to the upkeep stage it all becomes a bit easier.
 Of course, you can always ask a professional for lawn care advice or assistance on the beginning stages, in order to fully maximise your chances of having a beautiful turf and avoid mistakes.